EU Temporary Admission of Aircraft – Busting Myths

 This myth is busted because:

 • The EU Commission has – numerous times – stated that these restrictions are not meant to restrict having EU residents onboard as passengers.
-The restrictions are meant for the pilots who are, in customs terms, seen as the real user of the aircraft, meaning that there are NO RESTRICTIONS for carrying EU passengers.
+The restrictions are meant for the pilots who are, in customs terms, seen as the real user of the aircraft, meaning that there are no restrictions for carrying EU passengers.
 Thus, there is no need to appoint a main passenger or have a so-called authorization letter onboard.

 • The idea of a main passenger, authorization letter, and other strange demands when using TA has no foundation in the Union Customs Code.
 It is based on a wrong interpretation or outdated information.